UniversalDependencies/docs/_ext-feat/AbsErgDatPerson.md

 * `Person[erg]` is the person of the ergative argument of the verb.
 The corresponding feature in Interset 2.041 is called `ergperson`.
 * `Person[dat]` is the person of the dative argument of the verb.
 The corresponding feature in Interset 2.041 is called `datperson`.

+One may want to use just `Person` instead of `Person[abs]`.
+However, there are two issues with that (at least in Basque).
+First, the absolutive argument is not always the subject.
+For transitive verbs, it is the object, so the parallelism with nominative-accusative languages would be weak anyway.
+Second, we cannot avoid `Number[abs]` (both `Number` and `Number[abs]` can occur at one word) and thus we keep `Person[abs]` to demonstrate that it is the same layer of agreement for both the features.

 ### 1: first person

 Examples: [eu] _dakarkio<b>gu</b>_ `Person[erg]=1`